entzmingerc/drumcrow/README.md

 `CROW.C1 1234` put a 1 in front to set ratio
 `CROW.C1 2234` put a 2 in front to set synth model
 `CROW.C2 261 V 5` sets 26 on ch1 to V 5 (which sets it to zero)
-`CROW.C3 1 V 0 V 5` triggers ch1, sets note to V 0, sets volume to V 5
+`CROW.C3 1 V 0 V 5` sets note to V 0, sets volume to V 5, triggers ch1

 Channel = 0 select all channels
 Channel = 1-4 select a channel
 (5, 6, 7, 8, 9 wraps to 0, 1, 2, 3, 4 respectively)

 Note, Amplitude, Pulse Width, and PW2 act differently depending on the oscillator model used.
-For example, both Note and Pulse Width control the resulting frequency of the bytebeat inspired oscillator.
-The modulation sources are mostly the same with small difference.
+The modulation sources are mostly the same with small differences.
 The CROW.C3 command sets Note (11X) and Amplitude (12X) of the oscillator, then triggers the envelopes.
 The AMP ENV (4) is for amplitude control.
 The FREQ ENV (2) is for frequency modulation.
 However, all 3 mod sources can affect amplitude or frequency of the oscillator if desired.
 All 3 mod sources can be set to cycle infinitely, but only AMP ENV (4) and FREQ ENV (2) will be retriggered if CROW.C3 is called.
 The LFO (3) is not retriggered when CROW.C3 is called.

 ## CROW.C1 X
 Selects a parameter.
 Voltage at crow input 1 sets the parameter value.
 These are the available sliders / knobs / buttons.